etiktin/generate-evb/README.md

 ## Customization

-It's possible to customize the project options (e.g. disable compression, add registry entries etc.).
+You can customize the generated project using *options.evbOptions*.
+If an option/setting you are looking for is not available there (e.g. you want to add virtual registry entries), you can use custom templates.
-The options are defined in 3 template files that are located at `generate-evb/templates`.
+The default template files are located at `generate-evb/templates`.
 Before you change them, copy the templates to a location outside of `node_modules`.

 The templates are xml files that are pretty descriptive, so for most options it should be easy to figure our what needs changing.
-If you can't find the option, I suggest that you will generate the project file using the default options and use `enigmavb.exe` (Enigma's GUI) to change the options as you see fit.
+If you can't find the option, I suggest that you generate the project file using the default options and use `enigmavb.exe` (Enigma's GUI) to change the options as you see fit.
 Then you should do a `diff` between the before and after, so you will see what options need changing.
-Then you can go back to the templates copy and change them accordingly.
+Then you can go back to the templates copy, and modify accordingly.

 To make `generateEvb` use the updated templates just pass it the optional *options.templatePath* object.
 We will use the default templates for any missing template, so you don't have to replace all of them.
-For example if you want to cancel the default file compression, you can copy the `project-template.xml` and set the `CompressFiles` value to `false`.
-Then in your call to `generateEvb` you can pass `{project: 'project-no-compression-template.xml'}` as the *options.templatePath* parameter.

 ## Alternatives

 [enigmavirtualbox](https://www.npmjs.com/package/enigmavirtualbox) is a Node.js module and CLI, that offers the following capabilities:
 - Download and install EVB
-- Generate a project file (currently this is pretty limited and not customizable)
+- Generate a project file (currently this is very limited and not customizable)
 - Pack the project file

 You can use this module along with `generate-evb`, where `enigmavirtualbox` takes care of installing, packing and